localnative/localnative/localnative-app-mdbook/src/localnative-app.md

 RUST_BACKTRACE=1 web-ext run --verbose
 ```

-You can use [DB Browser for SQLite](http://sqlitebrowser.org/) to explore the database, and adding other device's ssb public key as `authoer` in the `ssb` table.
+You can use [DB Browser for SQLite](http://sqlitebrowser.org/) to explore the database, and adding other device's ssb public key as `author` in the `ssb` table.